 The Advisory Committee on Campus Safety will provide upon request all campus crime statistics as reported to the United States Department of Education.
 Marist College’s annual campus crime information can be found at http://ope.ed.gov/security/search.asp, or at http://www.marist.edu/security/student.html or by calling the Office of Safety and Security at 845-471-1822 or Ext.
 2282.

 All campus dining locations accept cash, credit card, Marist Money or Thrifty Cash.
 Students may add funds to their Thrifty Cash account at the Office of Student Accounts located in Donnelly Hall.

 The Main Dining Hall, located in the Student Center, is open for traditional resident dining service.
 Each meal is an “all you can eat” format and the dining room is open for continuous service daily.
 The Main Dining Hall is open to all students holding a valid Marist ID and who have arranged to participate in any of the dining plans offered.

 - The Cabaret, also in the Student Center, offers a full line of beverages, deli, salad & soup bar, snacks, vegan and vegetarian offerings as well as the grill station.

 Valley Café, located in the Cabaret, offers lunch every Tuesday, prepared with organic and regional sustainable foods from the Hudson Valley and the tri-state area.
 Students enrolled in a dining plan can use their plan for admission to the Café.

 - Donnelly and Dyson Coffee Shops, offer full line of beverages, snacks and deli.

 - Hancock Center Café, located in the Hancock Center, offers hot and cold specialty Starbucks beverages and a variety of pastries.

-Jazzman’s Café, located in Upper West Cedar Townhouse, Building V, features a grille station, hot and cold beverages, deli, salads, snacks and convenience items.
+Jazzman’s Café, located in Upper West Cedar Townhouse, Building V, and features a grille station, hot and cold beverages, deli, salads, snacks and convenience items.